Hemalatha-ds/Hemalatha-ds/README.md

 ## ⭐ **Career Goal**

-To grow as a **Junior Data Scientist** by building impactful, real‑world data solutions through ML models, analytics, and continuous learning.
+To grow as a **Data Analyst** by building impactful, real‑world data solutions through ML models, analytics, and continuous learning.